Understanding the Orton-Gillingham Approach

 “Going to bed at night saying we’ve done something wonderful, that’s what matters to me.” – Steve Jobs, the late CEO and co-founder of Apple with dyslexia

 What is it?

 The Orton-Gillingham Approach is a flexible, cognitive, multisensory, systematic, structured, and cumulative method of teaching a variety of concepts to students with learning difficulties.
-This approach is mainly utilized to assist with reading, writing, and spelling, but is also applied to mathematics and other curriculums.
+This approach is mainly utilized to assist with reading, writing, and spelling, but it is also applied to mathematics and other curricula.
 A broad range of modern strategies use the Orton-Gillingham Approach as their model and implement a majority of its key components.

 A Brief History

 Samuel Torrey Orton (1879-1948) and Anna Gillingham (1878-1963) worked together to formulate and publish the instructional materials that became known as the Orton-Gillingham approach.
 Orton spent his earlier years working as a pathologist for adults who had sustained brain damage through injury.
 His work in this field connected impairment to the brain’s left hemisphere with reading difficulty, which led him to understand the importance of multisensory instruction, or exercises that involved both sides of the brain.
 Orton later collaborated with Anna Gillingham, who contributed significant experience with the cumulative teaching of the sounds, phonemes, prefixes, and suffixes of the English language.
 The combination of their expertise produces the Orton-Gillingham Approach, which is one of the most efficient methods for mastering language and overcoming learning difficulties.